 - Paying the right amount of tax on time;

 - Submitting all tax returns on a timely basis;

 - Ensuring that tax returns include sufficient detail to enable the tax authorities to form an accurate view of the affairs of the company filing the return with an adequate supporting audit trail and sign-off process;

-- Maintaining tax accounting arrangements which are robust and accurate and comply with local regulations and the Senior Accounting Officer provisions in the UK; and
+- Maintaining tax accounting arrangements which are robust and accurate and comply with local regulations and the Senior Accounting Officer provisions in the UK;

 - Working closely with the tax authorities at all times.

-The tax team is committed to maintaining an open, honest and transparent relationship with HMRC through regular dialogue in respect of developments in Ascential’s business and current, future, and retrospective tax risks, and interpretations of the law in relation to all relevant taxes.
+The tax team seeks to maintain an open, honest and transparent relationship with HMRC through regular dialogue in respect of developments in Ascential’s business and current, future, and retrospective tax risks, and interpretations of the law in relation to all relevant taxes.
 When interpretation of law is uncertain, the tax team seek to discuss the issue with HMRC (or other tax authority as appropriate) at the time or refer to it when tax returns are filed, depending on the significance of the matter.